 N.C.
 Energy Office

-The N.C.
-Energy Office oversees several programs related to energy savings and energy efficiency for North Carolina governments, universities and schools and private businessses.
-It is responsible for administering energy-related Federal Recovery Act funds in North Carolina, including:
+Through August 2013, The N.C.
+Energy Office, then a division of the N.C.
+Department of Commerce, oversaw several programs related to energy savings and energy efficiency for North Carolina governments, universities and schools and private businesses.
+It was responsible for administering energy-related Federal Recovery Act funds in North Carolina, including:

 - State Energy Program: $75.9 million -- All of the solicitations for programs funded with State Energy Program dollars have now closed.